iterorganization/L2G/doc/source/applied_theory.rst

 .. note::

    In case of triangular surface meshes, the origin or actually end of a field line starts at the barycenter of the triangle.
-There is no sampling used.
+Sampling is not used.

 .. note::